Transforming SMB lending: Bank-fintech collaboration in the post-Covid era with Socheat Chhay

 Why fintech collaborations are so valuable

 This is where fintechs play a critical role.
-Unlike banks, fintechs have the incentive and agility to innovate around SME lending by bringing new client experiences
+Unlike banks, fintechs have the incentive and agility to innovate around SMB lending by bringing new client experiences.

-Fintechs thrive by identifying underserved, underexploited and large growth markets— with SMEs being a prime example.
+Fintechs thrive by identifying underserved, underexploited and large growth markets—with SMBs being a prime example.
 Banks recognize this and are content to let fintechs experiment, ready to step in when real progress is made.
 They're hoping fintechs will:

 Covid as a catalyst for innovation and collaboration